Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Ghorepani

 After waking up early in the morning, we will hike to Poon Hill for a beautiful sunrise view.
 The top of Poon Hill offers breathtaking views of the Annapurna and Dhaulagiri mountain ranges.
-After enjoying the sunrise and taking a few pictures, we will trek down to Birethanti.
-From Birethanti, we will then drive to Nayapul to catch a bus back to Pokhara.
-In the evening, we will arrive at Pokhara and spend the night relaxing and exploring the beautiful lake city.
-As a celebration of completing the Annapurna Circuit Trek, we can even go out for dinner.
+After enjoying the sunrise and taking a few pictures, we will trek down to Banthati.
+From Banthati, we will then drive to Pokhara, where you spend the night relaxing and exploring the beautiful lake city.

 Place: